Samsung Electronics America (SEA) sells everything under the Samsung in the US. A subsidiary of electronics giant

-Other operating units under the Samsung Electronics America umbrella include Samsung Information Systems America (technology research for disk drives, digital TV, and printer and other software), and Samsung Austin Semiconductor (logic and memory chips).
+Other operating units under the Samsung Electronics America umbrella include Samsung Information Systems America (technology research for disk drives, digital TV, and printer and other software), Samsung Electronics America Logistics (responsible for shipping electronics and appliances) and

 Newer ventures for Samsung Electronics America include medical imaging.

 In 2016 the company agreed to acquire luxury kitchen appliance maker